Southern Electric is now SSE Energy: Key Information

-For many customers that haven't switched their tariffs since Southern Electric were around, the disappearance of their brand may have come as quite the shock.
-However, the difference is not that major; it is more or less a rebrand.
-Since SSE energy acquired the company, they have pretty much integrated it into their existing operations to expand their service area and strengthen their position in the market.
+For many customers that haven't switched their tariffs since Southern Electric were around, the disappearance of their brand may have come as a shock.
+However, there's no big difference; it's basically a rebrand.
+Since SSE acquired the company, they have pretty much integrated it into their existing operations to expand their service area and strengthen their position in the market.
 They have even kept the Southern Electric brand material for some of their operations.

 Customers that were previously supplied by Southern Electric will have been automatically switched over to an SSE energy tariff following the acquisition.
 However, due to Southern Electric still being a constituent part of SSE plc, your billing information may not have changed.